How long does it typically take to develop a drug from target identification to approval?

 Show answer

-The movement of the drug from the site of administration to the systemic circulation and to the tissues/organisms
+movement of drug from site of admin to systemic circulation and to tissues/organisms

-The movement of a drug from the site of administration into systemic circulation (blood).
+drug → site of administration → systemic circulation

 What are the drug-associated factors that influence absorption?